machinat/sociably/docs/introducing-jsx.md

 # Introducing JSX

-Machinat use the JSX syntax API to build the _Chat User Interface_ (CUI).
+In Machinat, you can use the _JSX_ syntax API to build the _Conversational User Interface_ (CUI) more expressively.

 ```js
 app.onEvent(async ({ bot, channel }) => {